mmiz02/portfoliomachinelearning/team-project.md

 ### Project Overview
 This team project focused on analysing Airbnb listings in New York City using a classical machine learning approach (Track 1: Regression and Clustering).
 The objective was to apply data science techniques to a real-world business problem and generate actionable pricing insights for Airbnb hosts.

-The researcg question our team came up with was: <br>
+The research question our team came up with was: <br>
 What is the optimal price range per neighbourhood_group × room_type segment that maximises booking possibility while preserving competitive host earnings?

 We used the AB_NYC_2019 dataset (Dgomonov, 2019), which includes listing information such as price, location, availability, room type, etc. Since actual booking data was not available we used reviews per month as a proxy for demand.